What is the European Documentation Centre?

 Catalogue and shelf arrangement

-The vast majority of material in the EDC is listed in the Library Catalogue.
+The vast majority of material in the EDC is listed in the Search@Library.
 However, a small percentage of older material is uncatalogued.

 Publications are shelved numerically by the unique EDC classification schedule (PDF).